 HIGH RISK The General Assembly adopts congressional and legislative districts as a regular statute, subject to gubernatorial veto, which may be overridden with a 3/5 supermajority vote.
 During the 2011 cycle, the legislature created the 18-member Redistricting Advisory Commission to advise on the redistricting process.
 Commissioners were chosen as follows: the state Senate and state House majority leaders each chose four commissioners who were members of the legislature and three who were not; the state Senate and state House minority leaders each chose two additional commissioners who are members of the legislature.
-The General Assembly faced no requirement to consider the commission's proposed congressional or state legislative plans.
-Rhode Island may lose a congressional district following the 2020 Census, which would give the state a single at-large district and negate the need for congressional redistricting.
+The General Assembly faced no requirement to consider the commission's proposed congressional or state legislative plans. ----------- --